A survey of elderly people, above eighty, was taken as to what they missed most from their life.

 It can certainly heal.

-Tomorrow, let me encourage you to go throughout the day with a new look on touch.
+Let me encourage you to go see through a different lens and with a new outlook regarding touch.

 A tug, a push, a nudge, a hug, a hand that is held.

 Especially, if you come in contact with an elderly person.

 To do whatever it takes for them to feel accepted and normal again.